jeancomp/OpenDPMH/README.md

 ## 🧰 Plugin

-> The plugin is the possibility to create another app that could connect with a previous OpenDPMH app installed on mobile, without the necessity to uninstall this.
+> The OpenDPMH architecture is enabled to add plugins, which extend the framework's capabilities by allowing the addition of new data processing modules.

 ### [Plugin Repository](https://github.com/jeancomp/Plugin)